Best Scope for 338 Lapua – The Top 4 Optics in 2025

 A ribbed adjustment ring is located right in front of the eyepiece.
 It has white numbering so you can keep track of the adjustments, and I didn’t have any trouble with it.
 You can zoom smoothly from 6x to 24x magnification, which allows you to shoot at shorter or longer ranges.
 This range of magnification provided me with versatility, from close-range varmint hunting to long-range target shooting competitions.
 However, during a recent close-quarters hunting scenario, the minimum 6x magnification felt slightly restrictive for rapid target acquisition.

 A parallax dial is located to the left.
-This lets you adjust the parallax on the reticle, so it won’t drift as you move your head from side to side.
-The dial works smoothly, and can be adjusted from 10 yards to infinity.
+This lets you adjust the parallax on the reticle so it won’t drift as you move your head from side to side.
+The dial works smoothly and can be adjusted from 10 yards to infinity.
 The parallax adjustment was intuitive and effective, significantly improving accuracy at various distances.
-During a benchrest shooting session, the accurate parallax adjustment was essential for achieving tight groupings at long range.
+During the bench rest shooting session, accurate parallax adjustment was essential for achieving tight groupings at long range.

 Elevation & Windage Knobs